“You don’t belong to the civilized society if you respect people who possess HIV/AIDS virus.”

 Couldn’t comprehend?

-There are two types of HIV conditions— HIV 1 and HIV 2.
+There are two types of HIV/AIDS conditions— HIV 1 and HIV 2.

 While you have been on medical observance for HIV 1, sleeping with an HIV 2 virus patient without protection may radicalize your situation and alter the pharmacokinetics of the drug, thereby aggravating your medical condition.